elshamamokoena/elshamamokoena/README.md

 1. Final year Project: Conference Room Booking System Project Link: <https://github.com/elshamamokoena/BookingSystem>
+   Project Description: A comprehensive system for managing conference room bookings within a single office building.
+This system will enable the office manager to manage different conference rooms, track bookings, and handle employee registrations.
+Employees will be able to search for and reserve conference rooms, while the office staff can oversee bookings, manage room availability, and generate detailed reports.
+ ### <u>Key Project Features:</u>

 I am working on a web application called the Gaolos App.
 It is a food delivery service app inspired by similar brands such as UberEats and MrD food.